-I love this asana as it opens us to vulnerability and ultimately to freedom, to open up to life.
-It opens my heart when i feel it closed.
+I love this asana as it opens us to vulnerability and, ultimately, to freedom, to open up to life.
+It opens my heart when I feel it closed.
 It gives me space to love.
 It brings me directly into the heart space.
 It stimulates all 5 Prana Vayus.
-Chakrasana benefits the physiology and psicology of your body-mind,
+Chakrasana benefits the physiology and psychology of your body-mind.

 “Close your eyes, fall in love, stay there.” – Rumi

-To learn how practice chakrasana integrally –body –mind –space- yoga prescribes to first master this asana (by being able to maintain this pose for 12 breaths comfortably).
+To learn how to practice Chakrasana integrally –body-mind –space- yoga prescribes to first master this asana (by being able to maintain this pose for 12 breaths comfortably).
 Hold the pose as long as you can breathe effortlessly and diaphragmatically.
 Then come out.

-Top of your inhale reach your awareness to the crown of the head and then as you begin to exhale witnessing the sound ‘Hum’, the sound of your exhale, reverse the flow of your awareness from the crown of the head moving down to the base of the spine.
-Repeat this cycle with each breath, Your breath should be slow, long and smooth almost soundless outwardly.
+Top of your inhale, reach your awareness to the crown of the head, and then as you begin to exhale, witness the sound ‘Hum’, the sound of your exhale, reverse the flow of your awareness from the crown of the head moving down to the base of the spine.
+Repeat this cycle with each breath.
+Your breath should be slow, long, and smooth, almost soundless outwardly.
 Listen internally to the sound ‘So’ on the inhale and ‘Ham’ on the exhale.

-The ancient texts hold this asana in the highest regards, in the tantric tradition of Sri Vidya, Chakrasana is used for Shakti Chalana-the awakening of Kundalini Sakti, the primordial pool of energy and intelligence that resides in the human body.
-In its advanced stages, chakrasana is used for Granthi Bedana, the piercing of the three Granthis or knots (special spots of latent energy in the body), assisting kundalini in awakening.
+The ancient texts hold this asana in the highest regard.
+In the tantric tradition of Sri Vidya, Chakrasana is used for Shakti Chalana-the awakening of Kundalini Sakti, the primordial pool of energy and intelligence that resides in the human body.
+In its advanced stages, Chakrasana is used for Granthi Bedana, the piercing of the three Granthis or knots (special spots of latent energy in the body), assisting kundalini in awakening.

 Sorry, the comment form is closed at this time.